pudly/schmopera-hugo/content/articles/a-prodigy-grows-into-his-art.md

 I'll never forget, at Queen Sonja, I literally sang the best I'd ever sung.
 I still look back at that video and think, that was damn good singing.
 I placed third or something – and I remember thinking, for fuck's sakes!
 So we're at the reception after, and Joan comes up to me, and she says, "Robert dear, maybe one day."

->I've always been a very naturally curious person, and it's hard to get curious about a character that's only onstage for five or 10 minutes.
+> "I've always been a very naturally curious person, and it's hard to get curious about a character that's only onstage for five or 10 minutes."

 The hardest thing for me was being so talented so young and having so much success, but then realizing, it's one thing to do a major role at Curtis or to do Sarastro (_The Magic Flute_) at a B house or place in numerous international competitions; there's a difference between that and having the career I want to have.
 You have to start at the bottom.
 Especially being a bass, it's like you're climbing Everest but you're only doing a hundred meters per day.
 If you want to achieve that, that's a 40, 50-year plan and you have to buy into that.